 Minutes [Sec.
-118 Minutes [Sec.
 118] Read with Rule 25 Meaning Applicability [Sec.
-118(1)] It is official record of the taken at the meeting. (a) Every company shall (b) every GM; (c) Class meeting; (d) Every Board Meeting (e) Every resolution pass Note - A Section 8 company is ed by postal ballot. s not required to have minute book provided it has not Signing of the minutes Each page of every such boo record of proceedings of each and signed- 137 an annual return u/s 92 with the Registrar. k shall be initialled or signed and the last page of the n meeting or each report in such books shall be dated s - The chairman of the said meeting or the chairman eeting; 30 days or in the event of period, by a director duly (c) In case of every resolution within 30 days or in the expression of the expressi ng Minutes - The chairman of the same meeting within of the death or inability of that chairman within that authorised by the Board for the purpose; on passed by Postal Ballot - The chairman of the Board event of there being no chairman of the Board or the at chairman within that period, by a director duly for the purpose.
+118(1)] It is official record of the taken at the meeting. (a) Every company shall (b) every GM; (c) Class meeting; (d) Every Board Meeting (e) Every resolution pass Note - A Section 8 company is Signing of the minutes Each page of every such boo record of proceedings of each and signed- k shall be initialled or signed and the last page of the h meeting or each report in such books shall be dated s - The chairman of the said meeting or the chairman 30 days or in the event of period, by a director duly (c) In case of every resolution within 30 days or in the of ng Minutes - The chairman of the same meeting within of the death or inability of that chairman within that authorised by the Board for the purpose; on passed by Postal Ballot - The chairman of the Board event of there being no chairman of the Board or the at chairman within that period, by a director duly for the purpose.
 Manner of Signing of minutes ook shall be initialled or signed, and the last page shall [Rule 25] Type of minutes book Signed by Minutes of Board meetings and committee meetings Minutes of GM Resolutions passed by postal ballot The chairman of the same meeting or the chairman of the next meeting.
 The chairman of the same meeting, within 30 days.
 In the event of the death or inability of that chairman, by a director duly authorised by the Board for this purpose.
 The chairman of the Board, within 30 days.
-If there is no chairman of the Board or in the Power of Chairman event of the death or inability of the chairman of the Board, by a director duly authorised by the Board for this purpose. ise absolute discretion as to inclusion or non-inclusion at the grounds specified in section 118(5).
+If there is no chairman of the Board or in the event of the death or inability of the chairman of Power of Chairman the Board, by a director duly authorised by the Board for this purpose. ise absolute discretion as to inclusion or non-inclusion utes on the grounds specified in section 118(5).

-2. No matter shall be included in the minutes, if the Chairman is of the opinion that it is - [Sec.
+2 No matter shall be included in the minutes, if the Chairman is of the opinion that it is - [Sec.
 118(5)] (a) Defamatory of any person; or (b) Irrelevant or immaterial; or (c) Detrimental to the interests of the company.
-In a General Meeting of of Amit Limited, the Chairman directed to exclude certain matters detrimental to the interest of the company from the minutes.
+In a General Meeting o f Amit Limited, the Chairman directed to exclude certain matters detrimental to the interest of the company from the minutes.
 Manoi, a shareholder contended that the minutes must